nd-nuclear-theory/mcscript-ncci/docs/task.md

 + 01/05/18 (pjf): Created, documentation moved from `__init__.py`.
 + 04/02/18 (pjf): Moved to `input.md`.
-+ 11/01/23 (slv): Add descriptions of parameters required for menj mode of MFDn
++ 11/01/23 (slv): Add descriptions of parameters required for menj mode of MFDn.
 + 02/12/24 (zz): For menj, add description for `interaction` and delete `hamiltonian_rank`.
++ 06/20/24 (mac): Add descriptions of decomposition parameters.

 ----------------------------------------------------------------
 ## nuclide parameters ##